openaia/meta-openaia-backup/README.md

 ## Configure Yocto/OE

 In order to build an image with BSP support for a given release, you need to download the corresponding layers described in the "Dependencies" section.
-Be sure that everything is in the same directory.

 ```shell
 ~ $ mkdir yocto; cd yocto